maxharlow/scrape-pef/README.md

 Running
 -------

 Requires [SBT] (http://www.scala-sbt.org/) and the [Neo4j] (http://www.neo4j.org/) graph database to be installed and running.
-There also needs to be a configuration file, `plutolatry.conf`, which might look like:
+There also needs to be a configuration file, `plutus.conf`, which might look like:

     openCorporatesKey = "abcdefghijklm"
-    donationsData = "data/donations-2013.csv"
-    loansData = "data/loans-2013.csv"
+    dataLocation = "data"

 Usage: